On super Pl\"{u}cker embedding and cluster algebras: Introduction

-A key step both for proving that the super Pl\"ucker map is an embedding and for establishing a superanalog of Pl\"ucker relations was identification of the correct analog of Pl\"ucker variables.
-These ``super Pl\"ucker coordinates'' of an $r|s$-plane in an $n|m$-space consist of two sets.
-The even variables Pl\"ucker coordinates are just various $r|s$-minors of the matrix whose rows span the plane (that is, the Berezinians of even submatrices of size $r|s$).
-The odd Pl\"ucker coordinates are kind of ``wrong'' minors, which are the above usual minors modified by replacing one even column by an odd matrix column.
-And the same done for the parity-reversed matrix.
-Hence there is a finite number of variables.
-(Use of such ``wrong'' minors as well the need to employ in parallel the parity reversed matrix is fundamentally related with the super Cramer rule, see~\cite{rabin:duke} and \cite{tv:ber}; we also met this for ``super Wronskians'' in the theory of differential operators on the superline~\cite{tv:superdif}.)
-In the algebraic case ($s=0$), where an approach closer to the classical one is possible, we in principle can obtain a larger set of variables as the components of the corresponding multivector $T\in \L^r(V)$ (there is no need to use $\Pi V$ in this case).
+A key step both for proving that the super Pl\"ucker map is an embedding and for establishing a superanalog of Pl\"ucker relations was identification of the correct analog of Pl\"ucker variables. ``Super Pl\"ucker coordinates'' of an $r|s$-plane in an $n|m$-space consist of two sets of variables.
+The even Pl\"ucker coordinates are just various $r|s$-minors (the Berezinians of $r|s$-submatrices) of the matrix whose rows span the plane.
+The odd Pl\"ucker coordinates are ``wrong'' minors, which are the above usual minors modified by replacing one even column by an odd matrix column.
+And the same is done for the parity-reversed matrix. ~\footnote{Use of such ``wrong'' minors as well the need to employ in parallel the parity reversed matrix is fundamentally related with the super Cramer rule, see~\cite{rabin:duke} and \cite{tv:ber}; we also met this for ``super Wronskians''~\cite{tv:superdif}.} In the algebraic case ($s=0$), we in principle obtain a larger set of variables as the components of the corresponding multivector $T\in \L^r(V)$ (there is no need to use $\Pi V$ in this case).
 However, part of the variables can be excluded by using (part of) algebraically obtained super Pl\"ucker relations and the remaining part (we call the ``essential'') coincide with those given by the general method as described above.